A REVIEW OF SAGITTA'S BOOKS OF THE NAMELESS LOVE BY JOHN HENRY MACKAY

-A review of Die Buecher der Namenlosen Liebe von Sagitta by John Henry Mackay (originally published in Paris, 1913), new edition, 1924, translated from the original German by Hubert Kennedy as Sagitta's Books of the Nameless Love, Concord, California, 1988
+Die Buecher der Namenlosen Liebe von Sagitta by German anarchist writer John Henry Mackay (1864-1933) was originally published in Paris, 1913, and translated from the original German by Hubert Kennedy as Sagitta's Books of the Nameless Love in Concord, California in 1988.

 Remarkably topical for a century-old plea to closed minds *****

 Sagitta was the secret nom de plume of the individualist anarchist writer John Henry Mackay, essentially a German despite his Scottish father.
 The nameless love he wrote about between 1905 and 1913 was that made famous as such by Oscar Wilde during his trial and specified by Mackay as being the love of adolescent boys.
 Contrary to popular myth, neither man was an apostle for the modern gay cause; the love they both defended still dares not speak its name.

 Mackay was an important pioneer, the first man to articulate in writing the feelings of the exclusive pederast.
 Others from antiquity down to the 17th century expressed preference for boys over females, but they, like the society they were addressing, took it for granted that men in general were capable of attraction to boys as well as women (even if they never acted on it and might have been condemned if caught doing so).
 Yet others had written about homosexuality in the two centuries since northern Europeans had begun to think of men as divided by firm orientation between a heterosexual majority and homosexual minority, but, like Wilde, they ignored the "unbridgeable contrast" Mackay saw between pederasty and androphile homosexuality.